 This section alone could end up longer than David Foster Wallace’s epic novel Infinite Jest (1,088 pages, and completely worth the read, by the way).
 Let’s try to cover the essentials in five bullet points:

-1. Sometimes parents, swept up in the college admissions frenzy, push their children to take an excessive number of honors and AP classes.
+Sometimes parents, swept up in the college admissions frenzy, push their children to take an excessive number of honors and AP courses.
 Rigor is great, but excessive rigor only leads to sleepless nights, anxiety, and a shortage of time to enjoy one’s high school days.
-It also may not help one’s admission prospects, at least according to a recent UNC study.
-Let your child ultimately make the call on what type of schedule they can handle while still maintaining sanity.
+Interestingly, one recent study by The University of North Carolina found that taking five AP courses led to increased college readiness, as evidenced by higher freshman GPAs.
+However, taking any more than five (some in the study took as many as 12) had no measurable effect on academic performance.
+Ultimately, it should be your student’s call as to what type of schedule they can handle while still maintaining sanity.

-3. Pushing a particular college on your child because you think it will be their golden ticket to the good life is not a helpful or realistic message in the college selection process.
-It’s vital to look at an undergraduate education as part of a bigger picture.
+Pushing a particular college on your child because you think it will be their golden ticket to the good life is not a helpful or realistic message in the college selection process.
+It’s vital to look at an undergraduate education as part of a bigger picture (for more on this topic consider picking up our critically-acclaimed college guidebook—The Enlightened College Applicant, now in paperback).
 Championing a “University X or bust” mindset will only add undue stress to a student’s life.

-4. Resist the urge to speak on college tours.
+As a parent, you should resist the urge to open your mouth nonstop while on a college tour.
 If necessary, apply masking tape.
 This should be a forum for your son or daughter to ask questions—not you.
 Some filter-less parents can’t help but make inappropriate queries which result in an immediate mass eye roll from the rest of the group.
-Asking questions about how your child’s allergies or handled or whether the tour guide can let the committee know that his SATs would have been higher if not for the death of his Great Aunt 6 months prior is not a good idea.
+It is not a good idea to ask questions about how your child’s allergies are handled or whether the tour guide can let the committee know that his SATs would have been higher if not for the death of his great aunt six months prior.

 A former admissions professional and adjunct faculty member, Michael knows firsthand what students need in order to be successful on a college campus.
 His experience in college admissions, enrollment management, intercollegiate athletics, student support services, student life and other areas, allows him to help students transition smoothly into the best good-fit colleges.